 - Courses evaluated with passing grades (P or S) will be accepted for credit.

-- Transcripts from institutions not accredited by a regional association may be reviewed for Prior Learning Assessment (PLA).
-Courses will be evaluated when applicable to the student’s degree program and when the College has had an opportunity to validate the courses or programs.
+- Transcripts of record from degree-granting institutions not accredited by organizations recognized by the US Department of Education for the purpose of accrediting institutions of higher education may be reviewed for Prior Learning Assessment (PLA).
+Course will be evaluated when applicable to the student’s degree program and when the College has had an opportunity to validate the courses or programs.
 Please see below for additional details.

 Prior Learning Assessment